 It is the uniform practice of the magistrate judges in the Southern District of New York to schedule civil trials for firm dates, rather than using a trailing trial calendar or requiring counsel to be available for trial on short notice.
 Additionally, because magistrate judges rarely try criminal cases, such firm trial dates are unlikely to be changed to accommodate criminal trials.
-Should the parties wish to have Judge Moses preside over their case for all purposes, including trial, the necessary form is available at:
+Should the parties wish to have Judge Moses preside over their case for all purposes, including trial, the necessary form is available at: http://nysd.uscourts.gov/judge/Moses.

-http://nysd.uscourts.gov/judge/Moses.

-Unless otherwise ordered by Judge Moses, the following practices are applicable to all civil matters conducted before her, whether by reference or on consent:
+Unless otherwise ordered by Judge Moses, the following practices are applicable to all civil matters conducted before her: